substance/legacy-docs/substance/tutorial/content.md

       font-size: 25px;
     }

-A more complete functioning codebsae is located in the `index.html` file and `article.css`.
+A more complete functioning codebase is located in the `index.html` file and `article.css`.